Sampling in Software Engineering Research: A Critical Review and Guidelines: Method

+To investigate the state of sampling in software engineering, we conduct a critical review.
+For the purposes of this paper, a \textit{critical review} is similar to a systematic review, except for two key differences: \begin{enumerate} \item A systematic review typically aggregates evidence regarding causal relationships to generate evidence-based recommendations, whereas a critical review critically evaluates issues. \item A systematic review typically aims to collect \textit{all} relevant primary studies on a specific topic \citep{Kitchenham:2007vo} while a critical review analyzes a sample of primary studies sharing some key characteristic(s). \end{enumerate} Critical reviews in software engineering often investigate methodological topics; for example, how grounded theory and ethnography are reported \citep{Stol:2016wm,zhang2019ethnographic} or how qualitative research is synthesized \citep{huang2018synthesizing}.

-We conducted a systematic review to investigate the state of sampling in software engineering.
-We manually retrieved and analyzed a collection of software engineering papers.
+To conduct the critical review, we manually retrieved and analyzed a sample of software engineering papers.
 This section describes the study's research questions, data collection and data analysis.
-The study design is based on common guidelines for systematic literature reviews and mapping studies \citep{Kitchenham:2007vo,petersen2008systematic}.
-For this study, we adopt a positivist epistemology.
+For this study, we adopt a critical realist philosophy.